-Saving the Running Use the System > File (Copy) page to save the current configuration settings to a local file on the switch.
-The configuration settings are not automatically saved by the system for subsequent use when the switch is rebooted.
+Saving the Running Use the System > File (Copy) page to save the current configuration settings to a Configuration to a local file on the switch.
+The configuration settings are not automatically saved by Local File the system for subsequent use when the switch is rebooted.
 You must save these settings to the current startup file, or to another file which can be subsequently set as the startup file.